wxWidgets/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, February 2023
+The wxWidgets Team, October 2023